chilcano/aws-cdk-examples/simple-frontend-backend-ecs/README.md

 # Simple Frontend-Backend Application

 >
->  This CDK sample was inspired for the Jeff Bryner's blog post about [Taking AWS CDK for a spin for deploying docker containers](https://blog.jeffbryner.com/2020/07/20/aws-cdk-docker-explorations.html).
+>  This CDK example was inspired by the Jeff Bryner's article about [Taking AWS CDK for a spin for deploying docker containers](https://blog.jeffbryner.com/2020/07/20/aws-cdk-docker-explorations.html).
 >  Jeff used AWS CDK with Python, but in this sample I'm going to use TypeScript, that is only difference.
 >